facebook/react-native-website/docs/animated.md

 > The animated value should not be modified directly like Javascript variables hence it is usually kept as a state variable in class components.
 Functional components with hooks can use `useRef` hook which returns a mutable ref object whose `current` property is initialized as the given argument and persists throughout the component lifecycle.

-The following example contains a simple view which will fade in & fade out based on the animated value `fadeAnim`
+The following example contains a `View` which will fade in & fade out based on the animated value `fadeAnim`

 <div class="toggler">
   <ul role="tablist" class="toggle-syntax">